I certainly didn't set out to become an expert on how to heal a broken heart—however, life seemed to offer me the opportunity!

-As you begin working through layers of healing and integration, these four pillars for mending broken hearts can help guide your way.
+As you begin working through layers of healing and integration, these four pillars for broken heart healing can help guide your way.

-The truth is, healing broken hearts is more than just, "Think good thoughts."
+The truth is, healing from a broken heart is more than just, "Think good thoughts."

 Deep healing is a process that takes time, attention and patience.